-I have retired can I get a Right-to-Buy mortgage
+I’m retired can I still get a Right-to-Buy mortgage?

-To obtain the best Right to Buy mortgage rates possible it is wise to speak to an independent Mortgage Broker who can access the whole of the market, such as Niche Advice.
-Be careful some Brokers work off a restricted panel which may mean you miss out on the lowest Right to Buy mortgage deals available.
+To obtain the best Right to Buy mortgage rates possible it is recommended that you speak to a fully independent Mortgage Broker.
+They will be able to research the full market to ensure you do not miss out on the lowest Right to Buy mortgage deals available.

-This can vary from customer to customer but as a generalisation you will need the following:
+This does vary from case to case but as a guide, you will probably need the following:

 - A Right to Buy notice.

 - All the names given on the Right to Buy notice must be on the mortgage.

 - Details of the home improvements planned (if applicable).